PVR reports Q3 net loss of Rs 49 cr | Business

 Multiplex operator PVR on Friday reported a consolidated net loss of Rs 49.10 crore for the third quarter ended December 2020, as it continued to be impacted by the COVID-19 pandemic.

-The company had posted a consolidated net profit of Rs 36.34 crore in the same quarter last fiscal, PVR said in a regulatory filing.
+The company had logged a consolidated net profit of Rs 36.34 crore in the same quarter last fiscal, PVR said in a regulatory filing.

 Revenue from operations during the period under review stood at Rs 45.10 crore, down 95.04 per cent from Rs 915.74 crore in the corresponding quarter a year ago.